IleanaF/FisheriesEcology_SACNAS2022/README.md

 # Resources
 We wanted to share some additional resources that may serve helpful as you navigate the field of marine science.

-Coming soon!
+PAID internships in marine science data base : https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=5053

+Fully funded dive certification and research experience : https://tdp.eeb.ucla.edu/

+Have research and looking for conference funding?
+Check out : https://www.aslo.org/opportunities-in-aslo/aslomp-applications/

+Black in Marine Science (BIMS) : https://www.blackinmarinescience.org/

+Black Women in Ecology, Evolution and Marine Science (BWEEMS) ; https://www.bweems.org/

 # Cool Papers
 Interested in diving into climate change and fisheries further?
 Check out some of our favorite papers.